Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S9 Security/Lesson5.md

 - A last takeaway from Tincho:

 >> "Knowing that you’re doing your best in that, knowing that you’re putting your best effort every day, growing your skills, learning grows an intuition and experience in you."

+### Wrap Up/Summary
+- Security is both for developers and security engineers.
+-